yudawen/SLCNet/README.md

     patch_size=512 #the size of your image/label tiles
     train_multiclass_model(project_class_num,data_path,save_path, batchsize, epoch,patch_size)

-    #the SLCNet model start training
+    #run the python file and the SLCNet model start training

 ## Predicting
 1. prepare your data, just the images would be feded into the model